-Eligible change-outs costs include the cost of the new device including sales tax, installation including any parts, materials, permits, or labor required for the safe and legal installation of the new device, and removal and disposal of the old wood stove or insert.
-The Installer will be required to provide a base estimate for the installation of a basic model that will be safe, clean-burning, and efficient.
+Eligible change-outs costs include the cost of the new device including sales tax, installation including any parts, materials, permits, or labor required for the safe and legal installation of the new device removal and disposal of the old wood stove or insert, and, if applicable, rendering fireplace inoperable.
+The Installer will be required to provide a base estimate for the installation of a basic heating device that will be safe, clean-burning, and efficient.
 Upgrades above the base estimate will be paid by the Applicant.
-The incentive structure will be determined by CAPCOA or each individual District but incentives can't exceed the actual total change-out cost and are limited to a maximum of \$5,000 per property or household.
+The incentive structure will be determined by CAPCOA or each individual District but incentives can't exceed the actual total change-out cost and are limited to a maximum of \$5,000 or \$2,500 per property or household for pellet and hybrid stoves or electric heating devices for Enhanced and Standard Incentives, respectively.
+A maximum of \$10,000 or \$5,000 per property or household will be allowed for electric heat pump installations for Enhanced and Standard Incentives, respectively.
 Districts will pay the Installer (voucher model) or Applicant (rebate model) the approved incentive amount.
 Any additional balance due will be paid by the Applicant.

 Applicants who remove the high-polluting device or purchase a new device prior to being approved for this Program will be disqualified from obtaining compensatory funds.
-Wood stoves or inserts designed exclusively for aesthetic and decorative use are not eligible for this Program.
+Heating devices or inserts designed exclusively for aesthetic and decorative use are not eligible for this Program.

 All eligible costs must be supported by appropriate documentation.
 Any cost that is not directly related to the change-out, including cost of remodeling work beyond what is required to complete the change-out, is not eligible for an incentive.
-Total costs may not exceed the \$5,000 maximum allowed.
+Total costs may not exceed the maximums noted above.
 Costs incurred outside of the performance period, indirect/overhead costs, and cost of food or beverages (e.g., served during outreach events) are not eligible for reimbursement.
 Indirect/overhead costs are expenses of doing business that are of a general nature and are incurred to benefit two or more functions within an organization.
 Examples of indirect costs include salaries and benefits of employees not directly assigned to work on the Program, functions such as personnel, business services, information technology, and salaries of supervisors.
 Examples of overhead costs include rent, utilities, and supplies.

-The total cost of administering the Program (i.e., the total administrative costs incurred by both CAPCOA and Districts) cannot exceed \$300,000, which is 10 percent of the total 2018-2019 appropriation.
+The total cost of administering the Program (i.e., the total administrative costs incurred by both CAPCOA and Districts) cannot exceed \$500,000, which is 10 percent of the total 2021-2022 appropriation.